lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 1.4.
 Upload the file from your computer to the Portal.
 If you haven't done so in Step 1.2 - click on the "Multi-object" button, which will result in a pop-up window as illustrated below.
 Click on "upload file".
 Either drag the file into the window, or click the choose file button and navigate to and select the file.
+After loading, hit the blue Load Table button.

 .. figure:: /_static/portal_tut05_step01a.png
     :width: 600